 Since 2001, the Program has been responsible for administering payment of sexual assault forensic examinations statewide.
-The Program’s early involvement in sexual assault and child sexual assault cases has resulted in a 165% increase in the number of victims seeking treatment for physical and emotional injuries.
-Over half of all the cases filed with the Program involve sexual related offenses.
+The Program’s early involvement in sexual assault and child sexual abuse cases has resulted in an increase in the number of victims receiving treatment for physical and emotional injuries.
+Over half of all the cases filed with the Program involve sexual related offenses against children.

 In conjunction with administering the Crime Victim’s Act, the Bureau Chief and his staff continue work with local government entities and private non-profit organizations to educate the public about the Program and to reach out to victims of crime.
 Outstanding relationships have been built with law enforcement, hospitals, care providers, crisis centers, and other victim programs to increase awareness of the services available to them through the Program.